-This article was last updated Feb 14, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 19, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 As a small business owner, odds are there’s a lot on your plate.
 You have to deal with customers, employees, vendors, bills and more, to keep things up and running.
 Using a personal credit card for business expenses isn’t the wisest choice in the long-run and can lead to headaches come tax season.

 That’s where a business credit card can be a great asset by simplifying your purchasing and bill paying.
 You can earn rewards, benefit from special financing and various protections and track employee spending if you choose to add employee cards.

 We’ll review the basics of business credit cards and the key features you should consider before choosing one.